nextcloud/spreed/docs/commands.md

 It should return a useful description, the first line is also displayed in a list of all commands when the user just types `/help`.

 ### Register command

+Make sure to use the absolute path to your script when registering the command:

 ```
 ./occ talk:command:add calculator calculator "/path/to/calc.sh \"{ARGUMENTS_DOUBLEQUOTE_ESCAPED}\" {ROOM} {USER}" 1 3